 The CWA Blog

-We are thrilled to announce an exciting, new collaboration this year with well known story consultant & lecturer MICHAEL HAUGE.
+We are thrilled to announce a collaboration this year with well known story consultant & lecturer MICHAEL HAUGE.
 Michael will be our guest blogger this year, addressing many relevant angles of the screenwriting process.
 This is a wonderful opportunity for writers to engage with one of the industry’s leading story consultants on a bi-monthly process, so be sure to check back for his insightful tips on the industry and the craft of screenwriting.